freshirosoft/financialcalculator-privacy/privacy-policy.md

 *   To assist us in analyzing how our Service is used.

 I want to inform users of this Service that these third parties have access to their Personal Information.
 The reason is to perform the tasks assigned to them on our behalf.
 However, they are obligated not to disclose or use the information for any other purpose.

+We use Firebase Analytics(Google Analytics) in the application in order to monitor the app usage.
+Hence by using this application you agree to the policy of the respective third-party services.

+**Firebase Analytics(Google Analytics)**
+Google Analytics is a web analytics service offered by Google that tracks and reports website traffic.
+Google uses the data collected to track and monitor the use of our Service.
+This data is shared with other Google services.
+Google may use the collected data to contextualize and personalize the ads of its own advertising network.

 **Security**